The case for Windsor

 Is Windsor good for a UK break?

 Yes.
-Windsor is a strong mainstream UK break if you want Castle visits, riverside walks, family days, and London-adjacent ease.
-It is best planned as Coastal Break rather than a generic stop on a rushed route.
+Windsor is a strong mainstream UK break if you want castle visits, riverside walks, family days, and London-adjacent ease.
+It is best planned as Heritage Break rather than a generic stop on a rushed route.

 What kind of traveller is Windsor best for?